-Contrary to the IASB's proposal, the GASB supports retrospective application.
+Contrary to the IASB's proposal, the GASB supports retrospective approach application.
 In the past entities have most likely managed their controlled investments on a fair value basis.
 Therefore, the information will be available in the entities.
 However, we acknowledge that retrospective application would mean reintroducing eliminated intra-group balances, transactions, income and expenses in case of consolidation in the past; furthermore some disclosure information might not be available for the previous year.
-Therefore, we suggest requiring retrospective application if practicable.
+For example, Therefore, we suggest to-requiringe a retrospective application if practicable.